Super Sabre Memorial Exhibit

 Upon entering the SSME you will see Colonel Bud Day’s mess dress jacket, ribbons and medal of honor with a brief history of his Air Force career.
 As you progress around the large room, you will view the various periods and missions of the F-100 Super Sabre.

-On the back wall is a large wooden model depicting the front view of an F-100 coming out of the wall built and donated by Stan Swenson.
-This is bracketed by the large front and back views of the Super Sabre Society challenge coin.
+On the back wall is a large wooden model depicting the front view of an F-100 coming out of the wall.
+This fantastic model was built and donated by Stan Swenson.
+It is bracketed by the large front and back views of the Super Sabre Society challenge coin.